Static Hovering Realization for Multirotor Aerial Vehicles with Tiltable Propellers: STATIC HOVERING

-Now that we showed the ability of generic MRAVs to sustain static hovering ${\forall \rotMatB^h \in \mathcal{R}}$, let us analyze the ability of a platform to maintain hovering with fixed propeller orientations at $\orientP_0$. \begin{prop} A platform with $N \leq 3$ cannot sustain static hovering with fixed propellers' orientation $\orientP =\orientP_0$. \end{prop}
+While FA platforms can sustain static hovering for any orientation in $\mathcal{Z}_0$, it is important to analyze the ability of MRAV with tiltable propellers to sustain static hovering after the failure of their servomorotrs, \ie if the propellers' orientations are fixed at $\orientP_0$. \begin{prop} Any MRAV platform with $N \leq 3$ cannot sustain static hovering with fixed propellers' orientations $\orientP =\orientP_0$. \end{prop}